Dennis-The14th-web/TriviaGame/README.md

 - Computer will display amount of questions passed, failed and unanswered when time elapsed.

+- THis app is responsive to any device or mobile device.

 ## App View and Live Link

 <a href="https://dennis-the14th-web.github.io/TriviaGame/"><img src="assets/images/trivia.PNG"></a>